lmiller1990/vue-testing-handbook/src/v3/vuex-in-components.md

 })
 ```

+I do not recommend one or the other.
+The first test uses a real Vuex store, so it's closer to how you app will work in production.
+That said, it an introduce a lot of boilerplate and if you have a very complex Vuex store you may end up with very large helper methods to create the store that make your tests difficult to understand.

-I personally prefer this approach.
-All the necessary data is declared inside the test, and it is a bit more compact.
+The second approach uses a mock store.
+On of the good things about this is all the necessary data is declared inside the test, making it easier to understand, and it is a bit more compact.
+It is less likely to catch regressions in your Vuex store, though.
+You could delete your entire Vuex store and this test would still pass - not ideal.

 Both techniques are useful, and neither is better or worse than the other.

 ## Testing `getters`